Welcome to New Zealand!

 Getting there and getting around

 For most people, New Zealand is far away and getting to New Zealand requires a flight.
 Momondo (affiliate link) is my preferred site for finding cheap flight tickets.
-There are international airports in Auckland, Hamilton, Rotorua, Wellington, Christchurch, Dunedin and Queenstown and various domestic airlines.
+There are international airports in Auckland, Hamilton, Rotorua, Wellington, Christchurch, Dunedin and Queenstown and various domestic airlines throughout the country.
 We flew with my preferred airline Emirates between Sydney and Christchurch, however, the biggest New Zealandic airlines are Air New Zealand and Jetstar.

 The most popular way of exploring New Zealand is by car.
-Most of the different cities and towns are connected by highways and roads, which makes it quite easy to get around.
-However, you should know that the Kiwis drive on the left side of the road.
+All the different cities and towns are connected by highways and roads, making it quite easy to get around.
+However, you should be aware that the Kiwis drive on the left side of the road.
 We used the rental car company Apex, which is highly recommendable.
 As an alternative, bus companies like Kiwi Experience, InterCity and AAT Kings offer bus trips around the island.

 Language: English (95%) and Maori (5 %).